Views

 330 - 1453 1123

-1040s - 1101 60s John Skylitzes Byzantine historian in Greece. |
+1040s - 1101 60s John Skylitzes historian |

-1108 Treaty of Devol, signed in September, Bohemond I of Antioch has to submit to Byzantine Empire, becoming vassal of Alexius I. |
+1108 Treaty of Devol Bohemond 1 of Antioch has to submit to Byzantine Empire, becoming vassal of Alexius I. |

-1116 Byzantine army defeats Turks at Philomelion. |
+1116 Byzantine army defeats Turks at Philomelion |

 1097 - 1176 79 Byzantine armies recapture coasts of Asia Minor from Turks, & push east towards central Anatolia; Crusader Principality of Antioch becomes Byzantine protectorate |

-1100s Icon Theotokos of Vladimir is made, probably in Constantinople.
+1100s mi Icon Theotokos of Vladimir Constantinople.
 Everything but faces will later be retouched, & icon will end up in Tretyakov Gallery, Moscow.
 Georgian poet Shota Rustaveli composes his epic poem Knight in Panther's Skin.
 Shahab alDin Suhrawardi founds his "school of illumination". |

 1144 Edessa Conquered to Atabeg Zengi. |